ASIC has taken action against the financial firm

 At this stage, we understand it is unlikely that Berndale investors will have all their funds returned.
 It is too early to estimate the amount of funds that might be returned to each investor.

-You may contact the Receivers and Managers directly if you have any questions about their role.
-If you have correspondence or information that may assist the Receivers and Managers, you should provide this to them as soon as possible.
+You may contact the Liquidators directly if you have any questions about their role.
+If you have correspondence or information that may assist the Liquidators, you should provide this to them as soon as possible.
 The relevant contact is:

 Ms Catherine Torres